TheSkyentist/GELATO/README.md

    1. Name: [SII].
 These features will share the same velocity dispersion and redshift.
 There are no flags on this component, so the list is empty.
 It is made out of two lines.
       * A line with a rest wavelength of 6716.44 and its flux is left free.
       * A line with a rest wavelength of 6730.82 and its flux is left free.
 This means the line fluxes are completely independent.
    2. Name: [NII].
 These features will share the same velocity dispersion and redshift.
-These have been flagged with a 2, or in binary 10.
-This corresponds to an "Outflow" component.
-This additional component will be placed the group named "Outflow".
+There are no flags on this component, so the list is empty.
 It is made out of two lines.
       * A line with a rest wavelength of 6583.45 and a relative flux of 1.
       * A line with a rest wavelength of 6548.05 and a relative flux of 0.34.
 This means this line will always have 0.34/1 times the flux of the first line.
    3. Name: [OIII].
 These features will share the same velocity dispersion and redshift.
 These have been flagged with a 2, or in binary 10.
 This corresponds to an "Outflow" component.
 This additional component will be placed the group named "Outflow".
 It is made out of three lines.